lgommans/PhpZipStream/README.md

 Wishlist
 ========

-Things that could be improved:

-- Don't require a second argument for `outputFile($local_filename, $output_filename)` but instead use the original (local) filename if the second is not given
-- Including the correct date and time in the zip file
-- Automated tests could use expansion
+- Automated tests could use expansion (also parse it, e.g. with PHP's built-in parser)
-- Maybe the filesize function should be made easier to use
+- Maybe the filesize calculation function could be made easier to use